K-Carrington/Half_way_locations_recommender/README.md

 # Half_way_locations_recommender
 GA WDI Project 3

 Halfway location meeting app is for people who want to find an equidistant place to meet.
-I can be used for study groups, language exchange, dating, meetups, business meetings, etc. This app differs (from the 2 other halfway meeting apps that were found) by allowing users to log in, save/edit their start locations and save/delete selected meeting locations.
+It can be used for study groups, language exchange, dating, meetups, business meetings, etc. This app differs (from the 2 other halfway meeting apps that were found) by allowing users to log in, save/edit their start locations and save/delete selected meeting locations.
 This uses Node.js, Express, Google Maps and Yelp APIs, Mongo/Mongoose, Ajax, EJS, HTML, CSS, Bootstrap, Facebook Authentication API and Passport.
 It is designed mainly with an MVC framework.

 Team: